arispen/nestjs-sample/README.md

 ### Running

-this app requres mongodb connection see `app.module.ts` for connection options, and make sure there are matching options for the mongodb installation and the source code
+this app requres mongodb connection.

+see `app.module.ts` for connection options, and make sure there are matching options for the mongodb installation and the source code

 Then, run the app: